Major research projects

 for Revolutionizing Metallic Biomaterials

 The ERC is conducting research in biomedical engineering and nanobio applications.
 Its goal is to generate revolutionary advances in cardiovascular, orthopedic and craniofacial medicine through the development of biocompatible and biodegradable implants for reconstruction and regeneration.
-The award totals $18 million over five years with a possible five-year extension.
+The original five-year award ran through 2013 and has been extended through Year 8.
 North Carolina A&T is the ERC’s lead institution; partners include the University of Pittsburgh, University of Cincinnati, and Hannover Medical School in Germany.